A Guide to Hiking Mount Toubkal in 2 Days

 • A chance to hire any equipment and enjoy tea or lunch in Imlil.

-• Pack your mule with luggage and start hiking towards Refuge de Toubkal (3,207 metres)
+• Load your mule with luggage and start hiking towards Refuge de Toubkal (3,207 metres)

-• Lunch and rest stops along the way
+• Lunch and a few rest stops along the way

 • Distance: 12 km